tony-held-carb/feedback_portal/documentation/refactor_notes/overhaul_of_xldict_and_related/data_ingestion_refactor_roadmap.md

 ## Conclusion

-The refactor has achieved **Phase 6 completion** with the implementation of enhanced lower-level utility functions, demonstrating complete recursive consistency throughout the call tree.
-This represents a comprehensive architectural achievement that maintains full backward compatibility while establishing a blueprint for systematic code improvement.
+The refactor has achieved **Phase 7A completion** with the implementation of a route orchestration framework, demonstrating complete cross-cutting concern extraction.
+This represents a comprehensive architectural achievement that maintains full backward compatibility while establishing a complete blueprint for systematic code enhancement.

 **Key Achievements:**